 Peixoto Coffee Roasters11 West Boston Street, #6, Chandler

 Peixoto Coffee's shop primarily roasts and serves coffee from owner Julia Peixoto Peters’ family farm in Brazil, but it does make a few exceptions, featuring beans from other regions around the world.
 Where Peixoto has truly succeeded is in educating consumers about how coffee makes its way from crop to cup.
-Peixoto Coffee is working hard to introduce Brazilian culture, coffee, and cuisine to the east Valley by offering authentic pastries and specialty coffee items like nitro cold brew and iced cascara.
+Peixoto Coffee is working hard to introduce Brazilian culture, coffee, and cuisine to the east Valley by offering pastries and specialty coffee items like nitro cold brew and iced cascara.

 Original ChopShop35 West Boston Street, Chandler